Ke15o/Ke15o/README.md

-- 👋 Hi, I’m @Ke15o
+- Hi, I'm Jack
-- 👀 I’m interested in Computer Science and Data Analysis
+- Im a Maths and Computer Science Undergrad at Durham University
-- 🌱 I’m currently learning Python and Java
+- I am currently learning Python, Java and C++
-- 📫 Reach me at actionjacks007@outlook.com ☺
+- Reach me at jackkelso15@gmail.com
-- ⚡ Fun fact: IDLE is an ancient IDE

 <!---
 Ke15o/Ke15o is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.